UniStuttgart-VISUS/reCAPit/README.md

 ## Launching

-To launch the user interface, navigate to the `frontend` directory and run the following command in your terminal:
+To launch the app, navigate to the `frontend` directory and run the following command in your terminal:

 `python App.py --meta [PATH_TO_META.json]`